-The most common use of the basic 10/100 MBits/s Ethernet switch is to manage a small office or home network.
+The most common use of the basic 10/100 MBits/s switch is to manage a small office or home network.
 A standard configuration would include four computers, a printer and an Internet router.
-The Ethernet switch ensures that information can be sent between connected.
+The switch ensures that information can be sent between connected.

 In a LAN configuration, the Ethernet switch functions to create microsegmentation.
 Each computer has a dedicated Internet bandwidth and connection to the other devices on the network.
 This structure allows all the devices to function to their full capacity without impacting on the other connected devices.

 The Ethernet switch manages these connections through the use of a table that lists all the destination addresses and the connected ports.
 When a data packet is received by the switch, it reads the address from the header information and then creates a temporary connection between the two addresses.
 The data packet is then routed to the destination and the connection closed.